MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 ## Next steps

-For additional WebView2 functionality that isn't covered in this article, review the following resources.
+For more WebView2 functions not covered in this article, review the following resources.

 *   To get the code used in this tutorial, navigate to the [MicrosoftEdge/WebView2Samples repo][Win32GithubCode].
 *   To learn more about building WebView2 applications, navigate to [WebView2 development best practices][WV2BestPractices].